hjeonglim/ContactList_OOP/README.md

 # ContactList_OOP

-Object: Create a contact list using the Objective Oriented Programming
+Use Python Objective Oriented Programming to create a contact list
-Technology: Python